World Leaders Try Dissuading Israel From Retaliating Against Lebanon

 Secretary of State Antony Blinken said, "[W]e also don't want to see the conflict escalate.
 We don't want to see it spread."
 And French President Emmanuel Macron told Israeli Prime Minister Benjamin Netanyahu that France is committed to doing "everything to avoid a new escalation in the region by passing messages to all parties involved in the conflict."

-The Prime Minister's Office said Sunday that the members of the security Cabinet had authorized Prime Minister Benjamin Netanyahu and Defense Minister Yoav Gallant to decide on how and when to respond against Hezbollah.
+The Prime Minister's Office said Sunday that the members of the security Cabinet had authorized Netanyahu and Defense Minister Yoav Gallant to decide on how and when to respond against Hezbollah.

 Jeremy Frankel ✉